thunderer/Shortcode/README.md

 ### Processing

-Shortcodes are processed using `Processor` which requires a parser to extract them from source text and handlers to compute their replacements.
-The example below shows how to implement a simple handler that greets the person with name passed as an argument:
+Shortcodes are processed using `Processor` which requires a parser and handlers.
+The example below shows how to implement an example that greets the person with name passed as an argument:

 ```php
 use Thunder\Shortcode\HandlerContainer\HandlerContainer;